Speaker in the anechoic chamber, Newton Building, University of Salford

 Undergraduate degree

-- An undergraduate award at 2:2 or above (or equivalent) in computer science, science, engineering or mathematics.
+• An undergraduate award at 2:2 or above (or equivalent) in numerate engineering or science discipline.
+All applicants must have a solid grounding in engineering mathematics.

 Applicants must also have the equivalent of grade C or higher, GCSE Mathematics and GCSE English.